• Share this on:

 Last updated:

 The summer supply of avocados in Europe is dominated by Peruvian producers with an abundant supply of Hass avocados.
-South Africa and Kenya have overlapping supply windows.
+South Africa and Kenya supply at the same time as Peru.
 In the European winter, Spain, Colombia, Mexico, Chile and Israel take over.
-Supply gaps are becoming smaller due to increasing global production and only leaves room for suppliers that meet high retail standards.
+Supply gaps are becoming smaller due to increasing global production and this only leaves room for suppliers that meet high retail standards.

 1. What requirements and certifications must avocados comply with to be allowed on the European market?

-Fresh avocados must comply with general requirements, which you can find on the CBI market information platform.
-My Trade Assistant of Access2Markets provides an overview of export requirements for avocados (code 08044000) per country.
+Fresh avocados must meet general requirements of buyers, which you can find on the CBI market information platform.
+My Trade Assistant of Access2Markets provides an overview of export requirements for avocados per country (code 08044000).

 What are mandatory requirements?